rkuusisto/ReactTemplate/README.md

   Instructions for develoment

-  1) Run Template Rest on application server you wish
+  1) Run Template Rest on an application server of your choice
   2) Modify webpack.config.js with Rest URL
   3) Run npm start